CarlosUrteaga/carlosurteaga.github.io/_pages/about.md

 Education
 ======

-* Ph.D. in Computer Science, UNADE, (expected 2025)
+* Ph.D. in Computer Science, UNADE, (expected 2026)
 * M.S. in Computer Science, ITAM, 2017
 * B.S. in Telematics Engineer, ITAM, 2015

 Work experience summarized
 ======
 * March 2019: Data Scientist advisor
+  * Implement Github migration  using API and PythonGit
   * Design a recommended system for technical interview matcher with Python, sklearn and flask.
 This accelerate the interview schedule from 3 days to 1 day.
   * Implement a data pipeline to enhance the quality of data extraction using regular expression.
 The quality was improved 80% when the data is incompleated.
   * Develop an AI solution for face recognition and people counting using Deep Learning on Python with Keras, and flask.
 The obtained performance was 90% from a company with more than 330,000 employees.